Zeyadzz/Zeyadzz/README.md

 Electronics Engineer focused on **digital integrated circuit design, hardware verification, FPGA acceleration, and computer architecture**.

-I am currently preparing to pursue an **M.Sc. in Nanoelectronic Systems at TU Dresden**, where I plan to focus primarily on the **digital IC / ASIC design and verification track**.
+I am preparing to pursue an **M.Sc. in Nanoelectronic Systems at TU Dresden**, with a primary interest in **digital IC, ASIC design, and hardware verification**.

-My interests span the complete digital hardware development flow — from **RTL design and verification** to **synthesis, physical implementation, FPGA prototyping, and hardware-software co-design**.
+My interests span the digital hardware development flow — from **RTL design and verification** to **synthesis, physical implementation, FPGA prototyping, and hardware/software co-design**.

 ---